firefart/rt-docker/Readme.md

 In the default configuration all output from RT, nginx, getmail and msmtp is available via `docker logs` (or `docker compose -f ... logs`).

+The default config also starts `dozzle` which makes all logs available under `/logs/` without authentication.
+If you don't want to start it be sure to deactivate it in `docker-compose.yml`.

 ### nginx-startup-scripts

 You can use nginx-startup-scripts to change the nginx config on the fly on startup without rebuilding the image.
 The config contains the patterns `# __SERVER_REPLACE__` and `# __LOCATION_REPLACE__` which can be replaced to inject common patterns in the config.